Juan David Ortiz: Victims

 He is also suspected of kidnapping another woman, who escaped.
-The five victims were sex workers; all victims were women, and one was transgender.
+The five victims were sex workers; one was transgender.
 Ortiz confessed after his arrest that he had started killing on September 3 and that he personally knew the first two victims.
 He allegedly killed the other two on the morning of September 15 in the five hours between the assault on the escaped woman and his capture.

 Ortiz confessed to picking up a mother of two named Melissa Ramirez on September 3.
 She was 29 years old.
 After driving down a rural county road in Webb County, two miles outside the city, Ramirez got out of the vehicle to urinate, when Ortiz says he shot her multiple times.
 Her body was discovered the next day.

 Ten days later, Ortiz picked up 42-year-old Claudine Anne Luera, a mother of five.
 After she confronted him about the disappearance of her friend Ramirez, she was getting out of his vehicle when he shot her in the head.
 She was found alive but died hours later in the hospital.

 The last two victims were found on a five-mile stretch of Highway 35.
 Ortiz confessed to investigators that he took them in two trips from Laredo and killed them in similar manners.
 He led police to the site of the crime.
 Unlike Ramirez and Luera, he had no prior contact with these victims.

-Aftermath
+Trial and conviction

-Ortiz has been charged in Webb County with four counts of murder and one count of aggravated assault with a deadly weapon, and was later indicted on one count of capital murder, aggravated assault with a deadly weapon, unlawful restraint and evading arrest.
-Ortiz has confessed to the four murders and fifth attempted murder to investigators, and allegedly has led investigators to one of the bodies.
+Ortiz was charged in Webb County with four counts of murder and one count of aggravated assault with a deadly weapon, and was later indicted on one count of capital murder, aggravated assault with a deadly weapon, unlawful restraint and evading arrest.
+Ortiz made a videotaped confession to the four murders and fifth attempted murder to investigators, and allegedly has led investigators to one of the bodies.
 During interviews with investigators, Ortiz reportedly expressed a hatred of prostitutes.
 Investigators have stated that they have not ruled out the possibility that Ortiz had additional victims.

-In January 2019, Ortiz pleaded not guilty on four counts of murder and one count of assault, despite giving a taped confession to investigators.

-In October 2022, the District Attorney announced that he will not seek the death penalty against Ortiz.
+In January 2019, Ortiz pleaded not guilty on four counts of murder and one count of assault.
+In October 2022, the District Attorney announced that he would not seek the death penalty against Ortiz at the unanimous request of the families of his four victims and the victim who escaped.

 Ortiz's trial began November 28, 2022.

-On December 7, 2022, Ortiz was convicted in all four murders and was sentenced to life in prison without parole.
+On December 7, 2022, Ortiz was convicted of capital murder and sentenced to life in prison without parole.